 When I was a young woman, there seemed to be a ton of distractions.
-For example, when we’d go to church with our three children, I felt like I was getting nothing out of the service, because one or the other was making a fuss or creating a scene and would have to leave the sanctuary so others could hear the message.
+For example, when we’d go to church with our three children, I felt like I was getting nothing out of the service, because one or the other was making a fuss or creating a scene and would have to leave the sanctuary

 As the Pharisees heard and saw this, a plot was set in motion to get rid of the man, Jesus.
 He was a rabble rouser and trouble maker, who was interfering with their agenda.